 Following the activation of fibroblasts, in granulation tissue (connective tissue and tiny blood vessels formed during wound healing), they acquire Alpha Smooth Muscle Actin (α-SM) allowing them to be transformed into myofibroblasts.

-This (transformation of fibroblasts to myofibroblasts) is an important process during wound healing given that the new cells are involved in the production and release of extracellular matrix components that replace the provisional matrix and thus contribute to the wound healing process.
+The transformation of fibroblasts to myofibroblasts is an important process during wound healing given that the new cells are involved in the production and release of extracellular matrix components that replace the provisional matrix and thus contribute to the wound healing process.

-These newly formed cells (myofibroblasts) produce high amounts of cytoplasmic microfilaments, also known as actin-rich stress fibers as well as other stress fibers that contribute to the contraction of myofibroblasts.
+These newly formed myofibroblasts produce high amounts of cytoplasmic microfilaments, also known as actin-rich stress fibers as well as other stress fibers that contribute to their contraction.

 During this phase of wound healing (remodeling phase), synthesis of the extracellular matrix also reduces with myofibroblasts ultimately undergoing apoptosis as the wound closes.

 * While fibroblasts contribute to the wound healing process, a scar is left at the injury site.
 According to a number of studies, however, it's possible for cutaneous wounds to heal without scarring at the fetal stage.
 This has been attributed to the fact that as compared to adult fibroblasts, fetal fibroblasts have a number of beneficial characteristics.

 Compared to adult fibroblasts, fetal fibroblasts have been shown to not only migrate at a much faster rate, but also capable of being more efficient when it comes to organizing extracellular matrix.
 Moreover, they have been shown to consistently produce hyalonuric acid which in turn contributes to rapid migration, repair process as well as collagen cross-linking.

 In the event of an injury, fibroblasts, like a number of other cells, respond to various cytokines and migrate to the site of injury where they contribute to wound healing.